 Nothing is more frustrating than a lost jersey, not to mention they can be quite expensive to replace.
 Keep a special drawer in the laundry room for jerseys.
 That way you can put them away right out of the dryer and your teens will always know where to find them.

 For anyone looking for ideas about ANYTHING, the answer is pinterest.
-This is where you will find recipes, snack hacks and all things DYI.
+This is where you will find recipes, sports parenting hacks and all things DYI.